Temper (film): Casting

-Kajal Aggarwal was selected as the heroine of this film in early June 2013 pairing with Rama Rao Jr. after two successful films Brindavanam (2010) and Baadshah (2013) whose inclusion was confirmed by Jagannadh in a statement to the media after few days.
+Kajal Aggarwal was selected as the heroine of this film in early June 2013, pairing with Rama Rao after two successful films Brindavanam (2010) and Baadshah (2013), whose inclusion was confirmed by Jagannadh in a statement to the media after few days.
 Ajaz Khan was signed as the antagonist of the film in July 2014.
-On the day of launch, it was confirmed that Prakash Raj, Madhuurima, Ali, Kota Srinivasa Rao and Posani Krishna Murali would play important roles along with Tanikella Bharani, Subbaraju, Vennela Kishore, Jaya Prakash Reddy, Sapthagiri, Ramaprabha, Pavithra Lokesh and Kovai Sarala.
-Aggarwal had shortage of bulk dates to accommodate and it was rumoured that Tamannaah or a new actress would replace her.
+On the day of launch, it was confirmed that Prakash Raj, Madhuurima, Ali, Kota Srinivasa Rao, and Posani Krishna Murali would play important roles along with Tanikella Bharani, Subbaraju, Vennela Kishore, Jaya Prakash Reddy, Sapthagiri, Ramaprabha, Pavitra Lokesh, and Kovai Sarala.

-Ganesh denied those rumours and confirmed Aggarwal's inclusion.
+Aggarwal had shortage of bulk dates to accommodate, and it was rumored that Tamannaah or a new actress would replace her.
+Ganesh denied the rumors and confirmed Aggarwal's inclusion.
 Though initially planned to shoot simultaneously for a film by Sudhir Mishra, Aggarwal opted to continue with this film due to certain problems with Mishra's script.
-S. Sreesanth and Zarine Khan were speculated to be a part of the film's cast when they visited Jagannath's Cave but there was no official confirmation then.
+S. Sreesanth and Zarine Khan were speculated to be a part of the film's cast when they visited Jagannath's Cave, but there was no official confirmation then.
 Naveena was reported to be considered for a small role.
 Impressed with his previous works, Jagannadh cast Sapthagiri for a special comedy role in the film.
 Nora Fatehi replaced Shruti Haasan in an item number.
 Jagannadh immediately selected her after her intense training to prepare for her role as a commando in the film Roar: Tigers of the Sundarbans (2014).

-R. Narayana Murthy was approached for a special character in the film opposite Rama Rao Jr. Murthy liked the role but declined it as he did not want to move to mainstream cinema and was content making left-oriented films.
+R. Narayana Murthy was approached for a special character in the film opposite Rama Rao.
+Murthy liked the role but declined it as he did not want to move to mainstream cinema and was content making left-oriented films.
 Sonia Agarwal was signed on to play a significant role in the film.
 Apoorva Srinivasan was cast for a small yet crucial supporting role marking her debut in Telugu cinema.
 Junaid Sheikh was selected to play a negative role.